 In previous seasons Kristin has served as a Teaching Artist Fellow with the Classical Music Institute in San Antonio, Texas.
 Additionally she spent two summers with the Prague Summer Nights Young Artist Music Festival (Washington D.C. residency) as Marcellina in their production of Le Nozze di Figaro and Dritte Dame in Die Zauberflöte.
 Her stage and solo work was showcased to directors of Washington National Opera's Young Artist Program, Glimmerglass Festival, and the Castleton Festival.

 Named the “Nancy P. Marriott Scholar” Kristin received her Masters in Voice Performance from the Longy School of Music of Bard College in Cambridge, MA.
 She currently studies voice with Carol Mastrodomenico.
 In addition to her life as a performer Kristin fills the remainder of her time teaching music.
 She is a music faculty member at both Stonehill College and Wellesley College, teaching individual studio voice to a combined 30+ students weekly.

-Kristin firmly believes that her duty as both a performer and teacher is to give people a voice.
-Whether it’s serving as the composer’s voice itself or encouraging others to find their own, the world we live in needs more people to speak up, sing out, and be heard.
+Kristin firmly believes that her duty as both a performer and teacher is to give others a voice.
+Whether it’s serving as a conduit for the composer’s message or encouraging others to find their own, the world we live in needs more people to speak up, sing out, and be heard.